 The real secret sauce of growth is to become obsessed with your customers.
 Inspired customer success leaders think of customer success as a strategic function and collaborate with cross-functional leaders to evolve execution strategy based on the only feedback that really matters – customer feedback.

-Helen was even interviewed by us as a part of the Engati CX series.
 This article originally appeared on her blog.